Is honey vegan? Let’s explore the answer through the lenses of animal intelligence, environmental impact, and the ethical issues of beekeeping.

 Now, not only does this dance convey the direction of the food source, but also the distance to it.
 As if that’s not complex enough, every 4 minutes the sun moves 1° to the west.
 Bees actually account for this in their dance.
 It’s been documented that every 4 minutes, the angle of their dance moves 1° to account for the movement of the sun.
 So you can’t really knock a bee’s intelligence.
 I mean really, how many humans are using vector calculus to get themselves to the grocery store?
 Hell, we’re lucky if we don’t drive into a lake just because our GPS told us to.

-So if the intelligence argument doesn't do it for you, how about the ability to feel pain?
+So if the intelligence argument doesn’t do it for you, how about the ability to feel pain?
 If a living being can feel pain, how can it be ethical to inflict pain upon them?
 And yes there are numerous scientific studies documenting that bees in fact do feel pain.
 How are we to say whose pain matter and whose pain does not?
-Is it only humans, is it only humans and their pet, is it only warm and fuzzy animals?
+Is it only humans?
+Is it only humans and their pets?
+Is it only “warm and fuzzy” animals?

 Now aside from intelligence and their ability to feel pain, we come to the real issue that most vegans have with the honey industry.
 The enslavement of bees and the stealing of their honey.
 And I know you might be saying “bees are slaves, really?”
 I’d like again to turn to a quote by Alice Walker.
 She says “the animals of the world exist for their own reasons.
 They were not made for humans any more than black people were made for white, or women created for men.”